tissue3/cornell_note/JpegNN/progress.md

   - <img src = "figures/rate_acc_flickr.png">

-  - The MCMC results only degrades probabely because the table is changed each time by pure random number in the range [-step, step].
+  - The MCMC results only degrades probably because the table is changed each time by pure random number in the range [-step, step].
 The chance of producing a better quantization table seems to be subtle.

   - The genetic algorithm version 1 could reaches a point similiar to one standard jpeg point.